unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

 * Unlike standard HTTP endpoints, Refit endpoints you define will be registered as a service with the `AddRefitClient<T>()` extension method, where the type argument `T` corresponds to an interface you define.

+* This extension method can take a delegate as its argument:

+    ```csharp
+    protected override void OnLaunched(LaunchActivatedEventArgs args)
+    {
+        var appBuilder = this.CreateBuilder(args)
+            .Configure(hostBuilder =>
+            {
+                hostBuilder.UseHttp((context, services) =>
+                    services.AddRefitClient<IChuckNorrisEndpoint>(context, httpClient =>
+                    {
+                        httpClient.BaseAddress = new Uri("https://api.chucknorris.io/");
+                    })
+                );
+            });
+    ...
+    ```

-* This extension method can take a delegate as its argument, but the recommended way to configure an HTTP client is to specify a configuration section name.
+* Another way to configure an HTTP client is to specify a configuration section name.
 This allows you to configure the added HTTP client using the `appsettings.json` file.
+This tutorial demonstrates use of the configuration section method.

-* Add the Refit client to the service collection with the following code:
+* Add the Refit client to the service collection with the following code instead:

     ```csharp
     protected override void OnLaunched(LaunchActivatedEventArgs args)